Click to Place a Web Call Tel: (515) 865-4591

 The data backup plan is a required implementation specification defined within the HIPAA Contingency Plan standard in the Administrative Safeguards section of the HIPAA Security Rule.

-The objective of the data backup plan is to establish and implement procedures to create and maintain retrievable exact copies of electronic protected health information.
+The objective of the data backup plan is to establish and implement procedures to create and maintain retrievable exact copies of electronically protected health information.
 The data backup plan is a documented and routinely updated plan to create and maintain, for a specific period of time, retrievable exact copies of information.
 Successful data backup and restores are sometimes dependent on business processes and “batch” activities.

 Disaster Recovery Plan (Required)164.308(a)(7)(ii)(B)